-TACOMA has the capacity to be used as an active fishing vessel to harvest southern Bluefin tuna and some Australian salmon once a full refit has been completed to reinstate the vessel as an active fishing vessel.
-The concept of an historic vessel fully restored to fulfill its original role could be very appealing to add to the visitor attraction.
-Actual fishing trips during the months of March in local waters to pole and visit the outlying island have great appeal and provide high returns to the vessel.
+TACOMA has the capacity to be used as an active fishing vessel to harvest Southern Bluefin tuna and todate undertaken some 7 individual tuna poling trips.
+The concept of an historic vessel fully restored to fulfill its original role is be appealing to a wide range of visitors .
+Actual fishing trips during the months of February March in local waters to pole and visit the outlying island have great appeal and provide high returns to the vessel.
 This actual operation returns the vessel to a real vessel not just a static museum piece not to be touched.